Now that you’ve checked out a project, you have a directory with your project’s code. Let’s get to know what’s there.

 src

-directory contains your code.
+The src directory contains your code.
 This is where the JavaScript modules you write should be saved.
-You can organize your code in any subdirectories structure under the src/
+You can organize your code in any subdirectories structure under the src/ directory.

 Eko supports es6 import/export statements and we highly recommend you organize your code in this fashion.
 You can also refer to our examples section for some reference.